Weak equilibria of a mean-field market model under asymmetric information: An asymptotic version of the market clearing condition

-In order to pass to the limit in the $N$ players, the weak structure of the definition of mean-field equilibrium must be handled carefully.
-Indeed, since the total randomness affecting the economy (and correlated to $\w$, solution of \eqref{eqn: mc price process mf}) cannot be fixed a priori, we must define the economy populated by $N$ agents on a probability space sufficiently rich to guarantee the existence of $\w$.
-Therefore, we are going to define a \emph{weak formulation} of the market with $N$ agents.
-To this end, it is fundamental to consider the (unlifted) notion of equilibrium introduced in Definition \ref{def: unlifted mf price process}.
+In order to pass from the mean-field equilibrium to a weak $N$-player economy, the probabilistic structure of the equilibrium must be carefully handled.
+Since the total randomness affecting the economy (and correlated with the process $\varpi$ satisfying \eqref{eqn: project eq price v1}) cannot be fixed a priori, we must define the $N$-agent economy on a probability space sufficiently rich to guarantee the existence of $\w$.
+Therefore, we shall define a \emph{weak formulation} of the market with $N$ agents.
+To this end, it is fundamental to consider the unlifted notion of equilibrium of Definition \ref{def: unlifted mf price process}.
 Let then